Of course it's Fort De Soto!

 The map below gives you an idea of what you're in for.
 Being a string of islands, it's really easy to find your way around...you can't get lost!

 Florida is full of fun things for the entire family.
 Unfortunately, most of them are expensive, man made, and exhausting.
 So many people come to Florida and need a vacation to rest up when they get back home.
 They never relax and see the natural parts of the state.

 Fort De Soto is clearly one of the best.
 It's certainly our personal favorite.
 If you've never been, be sure to put it on your "must see" places to visit when you can!

 Have you been to Fort De Soto?
 If so, please add a comment below and tell us about it!

 (photo courtesy of Lee Sommie)

 There just wasn't enough room here to include all the photos I shot of Fort De Soto Park.
-I created a photo album on Google that has over 40 photos in total.
-Click the collage of photos below to check it out and see more about this great place.
+I created a shared photo album on Google where you can see 40 photos I shot in total.

 What it is